Adams–Stokes syndrome: Causes

 The attacks are caused by any temporary lack of cardiac output caused by a transient abnormal heart rhythm.
 Paroxysmal supraventricular tachycardia or atrial fibrillation has been reported as the underlying cause in up to 5% of patients in one series.
 The resulting lack of blood flow to the brain is responsible for the loss of consciousness and associated fainting episode.

 Diagnosis

 Stokes–Adams attacks may be diagnosed from the history, with paleness prior to the attack and flushing after it particularly characteristic.
 The ECG will show complete heart block, high grade AV block, or other malignant arrhythmia during the attacks.
 Torsades de Pointes can occur in a heart block setting.

 Treatment

-Initial treatment can be medical, involving the use of drugs like isoprenaline (Isuprel) and epinephrine (adrenaline).
+Initial treatment can be medical, involving the use of drugs like isoprenaline (Europe) or isoproterenol (US/Canada) (Isuprel) and epinephrine (adrenaline).
 Temporary cardiac pacing may also be used in a closely monitored setting.
 However, definitive treatment includes the insertion of a permanent cardiac pacemaker.

-Prognosis

-If undiagnosed (or untreated), Stokes–Adams attacks have a 50% mortality within a year of the first episode.
-The prognosis following treatment is very good.